DeveloperC286/conventional_commits_linter/README.md

 ## End-to-End Testing
-To ensure correctness as there are a variety of out of process dependencies the project has an End-to-End behavior driven test suite using the behave framework (https://github.com/behave/behave).
+To ensure correctness as there are a variety of out of process dependencies the project has an End-to-End behaviour driven test suite using the behave framework (https://github.com/behave/behave).
-To run the test suite you need to first build a binary, install Python3, install behave and then execute behave to run the behavior driven test suite.
+To run the test suite you need to first build a binary, install Python3, install behave and then execute behave to run the behaviour driven test suite.

 #### Note - You can't use --release as the End-to-End test suite uses `target/debug/conventional_commits_linter`.